How to Declutter Your Home In 6 Easy Steps

 Q: Can I hire a professional organizer to help with decluttering?

-A: Yes, hiring a professional organizer can be a great option if you need guidance and assistance in decluttering your home.
+A: Hiring a professional organizer can be a great option if you need guidance and assistance in decluttering your home.
 They can provide expert advice and help you streamline the process.

 Q: What should I do with sentimental items I find hard to let go of?